 You finally get the courage to speak up about something, hoping you two will finally reach some sort of understanding.

 You swear you saw these things with your very eyes, so now you wonder if you’re confusing dreams with reality or suffering from some selfish bias.

 When someone isn’t willing to swallow their ego, they’ll deny everything in their desperate attempt to “save face.”

 11. Nothing you do is ever good enough.

 You’ve worked so hard to be a better partner, but every issue in your relationship gets pinned on the things you are (or aren’t) doing.

-It’s not about one person rising above the other because, if one partner goes down, the whole relationship falls down with them.
+It’s not about one person rising above the other because if one partner goes down, the whole relationship falls with them.

 A partner that truly loves you with everything can’t blame you for everything.

-You may save your relationship, but you can’t find happiness by finding someone to complete you.
+You may save your relationship but can’t find happiness by finding someone to complete you.

 Happiness can only ever come in being complete with yourself.